Rikeshwaran/Rikeshwaran/README.md

 🔗 rikeshwaranm.me

----

-## 👨‍💻 About Me
-An individual with a keen interest in programming, designing, and data analytics.
+An individual with a keen interest in programming.
 My goal is to contribute to data-driven decision-making processes in a dynamic organization while continuously learning.
 I am committed to staying at the forefront of technology trends and applying best practices to drive business success with meaningful impact.

----

-## 🎯 Career Objective
 To leverage my programming, analytical, and problem-solving skills to develop innovative software solutions and contribute to impactful projects that enhance business efficiency and user experience.

 ---

-## 🎓 Education
-- **Velalar College of Engineering and Technology** (2021 - Present)
-  - **Bachelor of Engineering - Computer Science and Engineering**
-  - **CGPA:** 7.71
-- **Kongu Vellalar Matric Higher Secondary School - Chennimalai**
-  - Higher Secondary Education (2020 - 2021) - **Percentage:** 86.7%
-  - Secondary Education (2018 - 2019) - **Percentage:** 84.4%

----

-## 💡 Areas of Interest
+## 💡 Domains
-- 🎨 Designing
-- 📊 Data Analytics
 - 🌐 Full Stack Development
 - 🖥️ Software Development

 ---

 ## 🛠️ Skills
-- 💻 Programming: **C, Java**
+- 💻 Programming: **Python(FastAPI),GraphQL**
-- 🌐 Web Development: **HTML, CSS, JavaScript, Bootstrap**
+- 🌐 Web Development: **HTML, CSS, JavaScript, Bootstrap, React**
-- 🛢️ Database: **SQL**
+- 🛢️ Database: **SQL,MongoDB**

----

-## 🎓 Certifications
-- ✅ Completed **Introduction to Artificial Intelligence, Deep Learning, and Natural Language Processing** - Infosys Springboard
-- ✅ Completed **Java & HTML Training and Arduino Training** - Spoken Tutorial Project, IIT Bombay
-- ✅ Completed **Image Editing Workshop** - Dreamzone

 ---

 ## 📫 Let's Connect!